Workforce Housing: Once-Overlooked, Now Ripe with Opportunity

 Savvy investors understand in a market rife with supply, abundant capital and soaring property valuations, identifying undervalued existing assets is essential.
 This is particularly true when attempting to deliver solutions that address both the budget constraints and lifestyle needs of America’s working class – while being financially viable.
 Although investors and developers have previously favored Class A projects, driving up rental rates to counteract rising construction costs, the path to value in the current market lies in Class B and C properties.
 In these locations, value can be created through building and management improvements without driving rents beyond affordable levels for the units.

 Bridge loan financing has become an attractive lending option as investors attempt to break into the market.
 Funds from bridge loans can be used to reposition assets through initial capital expenditures and value-adds such as new flooring, improved lighting, and updated appliances.
 In doing so, investors are able to change the desired tenant profile and boost rents, ultimately leading to sustained increases in revenue.
-This strategy requires a very small capital injection up front and holds little risk for lenders who are hesitant to finance projects with interest rates rising.
+This strategy requires a very small capital injection up front and holds little risk for lenders who are hesitant to finance projects with interest rates fluctuating.

 Bridge loans offer an avenue to refinancing or repositioning, ultimately with the end-goal of either holding or selling a property.
 Lenders help structure the loans so that they align with the client’s business plan, forecasting models, and competitor offerings, often offering to help with the initial capital expenditures to help prepare the new owners for a rapid transition from bridge capital to an agency (Fannie or Freddie) permanent loan.